polokang/jr-house-api/README.md

 11. `express-async-errors` _This library is about what happens when you hit an error._
 12. `swagger-ui-express` _the Swagger UI bound to your Swagger document.
 This acts as living documentation for your API hosted from within your app._
 13. `yamljs` _Standalone JavaScript YAML 1.2 Parser & Encoder._
+14. `bcrypt` _This library help you hash passwords._
+15. `jsonwebtoken` _This was developed against draft-ietf-oauth-json-web-token-08._

 # Steps